yupitel/devmemo/README.md

 # devpattern

-memorandum for daily development in my works.
+Notes for daily development in my works.

 ## environment